Optimization of Tree Ensembles: Solution methods

 \section{Solution methods}

-The optimization model that we presented in Section~\ref{subsec:model_optimizationmodel}, although tractable for small to medium instances, can be difficult to solve directly for large instances.
-In this section, we present two solution approaches for tackling large-scale instances of problem~\eqref{prob:TEOMIO}.
+The optimization model in Section~\ref{subsec:model_optimizationmodel}, although tractable for small to medium instances, can be difficult to solve directly for large instances.
+In this section, we present two solution approaches for tackling large-scale instances of \problemeqref{prob:TEOMIO}.
 In Section~\ref{subsec:solutionmethods_bendersdecomposition}, we present an approach based on Benders decomposition.
 In Section~\ref{subsec:solutionmethods_primalconstraintgeneration}, we present an alternate approach based on iteratively generating the split constraints.